 Contact Paul Davis for all your property damage needs.
-(225) 408-0390 or (844) 263-4732
+(225) 408-0390

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as you can.

-- Keep a listing of all household goods or personal belongings you have discarded and receipts for any expenses you incur while protecting your property.
+- Keep a listing of any household personal belongings or goods that you have thrown out and receipts for any expenses you incur while protecting your home.

-- Is your house safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are finished.
+- Are you sure your house is safe?
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for us to arrive, below are some tips to help deal with the damage:
+While you are waiting for Paul Davis to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Get rid of as much standing water as possible, using a mop or towels.
-(Do not use a vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using towels or a mop.
+(Do not use the vacuum cleaner.)

-- Carpeting: Blot wet carpeting with clean, white towels.
+- Carpeting: Blot soaked carpet with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for help to arrive, below are some tips to help handle with the damage:
+While you are waiting for a member of the Paul Davis team to arrive, below are some suggestions to help deal with the damage:

 - Carpets: Avoid walking on carpet if possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Walls/Ceilings: Do not wipe or attempt to wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your business or home is damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your home or business has been damaged by mold, storm, water, fire or other disaster, Call Paul!